Loading

 2012

-David C. Driskell Center at the University of Maryland, College Park, Maryland, Successions: Prints by African American Artists from the Jean & Robert Steele Collection
+David C. Driskell Center for the Study of the Visual Arts and Culture of African Americans and the African Diaspora, College Park, Maryland, Successions: Prints by African American Artists from the Jean & Robert Steele Collection

-Philadelphia Museum of Art, Philadelphia, Full Spectrum: Prints from the Brandywine Workshop
+Philadelphia Museum of Art, Pennsylvania, Full Spectrum: Prints from the Brandywine Workshop

 2011